nefeliKa/ReConStruct/readme.md

 ## Review Results

 After the code execution, review the results, including the best grids for distance and weight.
 Confirm if you want to reserve the stock.
-If yes, the Excel sheets with reserved stock information will be generated in the `final_csv_set/` directory.
+If yes, the Excel sheets with reserved stock information will be generated in the `csv_set` directory.

 ## Additional Tips